redjax/redkb/docs/programming/standard-project-files/python/ruff/index.md

     "D101", ## missing-docstring-in-public-class
     "D102", ## missing-docstring-in-public-method
-    "D103", ## Missing docstring in public function "D106", ## missing-docstring-in-public-nested-class
+    "D103", ## Missing docstring in public function "D105", ## Missing docstring in magic method "D106", ## missing-docstring-in-public-nested-class
+    "D107", ## Missing docstring in __init__
-    "D203", ## one-blank-line-before-class
+    "D200", ## One-line docstring should fit on one line "D203", ## one-blank-line-before-class
-    "D213", ## multi-line-summary-second-line
+    "D205", ## 1 blank line required between summary line and description "D213", ## multi-line-summary-second-line
-    "D406", ## Section name should end with a newline "D407", ## Missing dashed underline after section "E501", ## Line too long
+    "D401", ## First line of docstring should be in imperative mood "E402", ## Module level import not at top of file "D406", ## Section name should end with a newline "D407", ## Missing dashed underline after section "D414", ## Section has no content
+    "D417", ## Missing argument descriptions in the docstring for [variables] "E501", ## Line too long
+    "E722", ## Do note use bare `except`
-    "E402", ## Module level import not at top of file "F401", ## imported but unused
+    "F401", ## imported but unused
 ]